 Maize, or corn, is often considered the lifeblood of Mesoamerican peoples.
 But maize was just one part of a broad spectrum of plant foods that comprised the Mesoamerican diet.
 Ancient Mexican peoples also relied on other foods, like chili, cacao (chocolate), sweet potato, manioc, and tropical fruits to supplement their diet.
 While maize agriculture has often been cited as an important cultural trait that serves to unify Mesoamerican cultures, a restricted emphasis on this one food source masks the impressive regional variability in human-environmental relationships across the many environmental zones encompassed within Mesoamerica, including highlands, tropical forest, coast, and desert.

-My current work applies starch grain analysis to define which other plant foods played important roles in the diets of coastal peoples for a continuously occupied region in Mesoamerican prehistory: the southern Pacific coast of Mexico.
-I am investigating plant remains from the site of Izapa, a settlement that was occupied for nearly 3,000 years (1900 B.C.-A.D.
-1000), through droughts, volcanic eruptions, and the collapse of several prominent Mesoamerican civilizations, like the Olmec and the Maya.
-Documentation of the diversity of plant foods used by Izapa’s population will help to better understand the resilience of this coastal population, especially for periods of drought and volcanic activity, when maize agriculture may have been a less reliable source of food.
+My postdoctoral project (2017-2018) applied starch grain and phytolith analysis to define which other plant foods played important roles in the diets of coastal peoples for a continuously occupied region in Mesoamerican prehistory: the southern Pacific coast of Mexico.
+I investigated plant remains from the site of Izapa, a settlement that was occupied for nearly 3,000 years (1900 B.C.-A.D.
+1000), through droughts, volcanic eruptions, and the collapse of several prominent Mesoamerican civilizations, including the Olmec and the Maya.
+Ongoing documentation of the diversity of plant foods used by Izapa’s population is intended to better understand the resilience of this coastal population, especially for periods of drought and volcanic activity, when maize agriculture may have been a less reliable source of food.

-The samples I am analyzing were recovered from artifacts, like ceramic vessels and grinding stones, as well as cultural features, like floors and trash pits, during my Izapa Household Archaeology Project excavations in 2014.
-I am currently (2017-2018) undertaking this research as a postdoctoral fellow at the Smithsonian Tropical Research Institute’s Center for Tropical Paleoecology and Archaeology in Panama, working in collaboration with Dolores Piperno and Irene Holst.
-Pilot studies were conducted in at the Instituto de Investigaviones Antropológicas at the Universidad Nacional Autónoma de México in collaboration with Guillermo Acosta Ochoa and Jorge Cruz Palma .
+The samples I analyzed were recovered from artifacts recovered during my Izapa Household Archaeology Project excavations in 2014.
+These included ceramic vessels and grinding stones recovered from domestic deposits and column samples of site stratigraphy to document change through time.
+I undertook this research as a postdoctoral fellow at the Smithsonian Tropical Research Institute’s (STRI) Center for Tropical Paleoecology and Archaeology in Panama.
+Pilot studies were conducted in at the Instituto de Investigaciones Antropológicas at the Universidad Nacional Autónoma de México (UNAM).